284

 Is there some non-regular polygon that would be more distinctly recognizable to use for 7, 11, etc?

-2 days agoCGMthrowaway
+2 months agoCGMthrowaway

 I asked somewhere here about the algorithm for the position of the dots and got an answer (can I link directly to a post?) below.
 Putting things on a circle sounds like a good way to do it but it sort of precludes special arrangement for specific numbers.
 Not that it could not be done but what would the algorithm look like?